Immigration

 Our country’s population is shrinking.
 Immigration is one way to fix [the labor shortage].
 We follow the NAM’s policy … there’s no reason for it to be this difficult for good people—who are not looking to come and be a drain on government resources, but rather are looking for good, stable employment and to become citizens.

-— Eric Palomaki, Executive Vice President of Operations, CORE Molding Technologies
+— Eric Palomaki, Executive Vice President of Operations and R&D, Core Molding Technologies

 Share Your Voice